GregoryConrad/mimir/README.md

 #### Filtering Search/Query Results
-There is a "raw" filtering API in mimir provided by `Filter`, but it is recommended to use this API that creates `Filter`s for you instead.
+There is a "raw" filtering API in mimir provided by `Filter`, but it is recommended to use the following API that creates `Filter`s for you instead.

 Here are the methods you need to be aware of:
 - `Mimir.or(subFilters)` creates an "or" filter (like `||`) of the sub-filters